Apakottur/shpyx/README.md

 | `verify_stderr`      | Raise an exception if anything was written to stderr during the execution. | `False` |
 | `use_signal_names`   | Log the name of the signal corresponding to a non-zero error code.         | `True`  |

-The following arguments are supported by both `run`:
+The following arguments are supported by `run`:

 | Name                 | Description                                                                | Default          |
 | -------------------- | -------------------------------------------------------------------------- | ---------------- |